SixArm/typeables-rust-crate/README.md

   * Etc.

-You can use the same naming convention, and the code looks like this:
+The code looks like this:

 ```rust
 pub struct ElevationAsAboveGroundLevelAsMeterAsStructI16(pub i16);